 Short term bonds will have lower interest rates than longer-term ones because your money is tied up for less time, but they have the advantage of being readily liquidated for cash, which is exactly what we want in a short term investment.

-Investors don’t have to hold their bonds until maturity and can instead sell them at a profit if the price of the bond has risen.
+Some investors don’t have to hold their bonds until maturity and can instead sell them at a profit if the price of the bond has risen.
 Bond prices rise when the yield falls.
 The US government bond market (Treasuries) is a liquid financial market – in other words, it is simple to match orders because of the huge trading volumes.

 Bonds are ranked among short term investments because of the security they afford and the income they generate, as well as the possibility of securing a capital return too.
-Admittedly income (dividend yield) may not be your main concern if you intend to hold over a very short time period – say less than a year, but bonds can also bring you a capital return if the price rises above your entry position.

 Government bonds can be used tactically to shelter your capital in periods of heightened volatility.